hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 #!/bin/bash
 ```

-Following the shebang line are the O2 options.
+Following the shebang line are the Slurm directives.
 For the script to run, we need to include options for **queue/partition (-p) and runtime limit (-t)**.
-To specify our options, we precede the option with `#SBATCH`, which tells O2 that the line contains options for job submission to slurm.
+To specify our options, we precede the option with `#SBATCH`.
 Some key resources to specify are:

 |Resource|Flag|Description|
 |:----:|:----:|:----:|